EhsanGLB/LNHUFO/README.md

 # LNHUFO
-This is a utility function object for local normalized helicity based on foam-extend-4.1.
+This is a utility function object for local normalized helicity written based on foam-extend-4.1.

 ## Mathematical Relationships